Humans have two sets of chromosomes.

-|Homozygous consists of two copies of the same allele that codes for a particular trait.||Heterozygous consists of two different copies of alleles that code for a particular trait.|
+|It has two same copies of the same allele coding for a particular trait.||It contains two different copies of alleles coding for a particular trait.|

-|Self-breeding results in the same traits over generations||Self-breeding results in the combination of traits|
+|Self-fertilization results in the repetition of the same traits over generations||Self-fertilization results in different combination of traits over the next generations|

 Also Read- Difference Between Phenotype and Genotype

-Learn more in detail about Homozygous and Heterozygous their differences, similarities and other related topics @ Byju’s Biology
+Learn more in detail about Homozygous and Heterozygous their differences, similarities and other related topics @ BYJU’S Biology

 |Difference Between Gene and Allele||Difference Between Nucleotide and Nucleoside|